segmentio/segment-docs/src/engage/audiences/index.md

 3. Select destinations to connect, then review and create your Audience or Trait.

-Use the Audience Explorer to see users or accounts that enter the Audience.
-Segment displays the Audience as computing until at least one user or account enters.
+While Engage is computing, use the Audience Explorer to see users or accounts that enter your Audience in real-time.
+Engage displays the Audience as computing in the Explorer until at least one user or account enters.

 > warning ""
 > [Facebook Custom Audiences](/docs/connections/destinations/catalog/personas-facebook-custom-audiences/), [Marketo Lists](/docs/connections/destinations/catalog/marketo-static-lists/), and [Adwords Remarking Lists](/docs/connections/destinations/catalog/adwords-remarketing-lists) impose rate limits on how quickly Segment can update an Audience.
 Segment syncs at the highest frequency allowed by the tool, which is between one and six hours.